lonkaars/avans-arcade/docs/architecture.md

 ## Registers

-- The PPU's memory bus has 16-bit addresses and 16-bit words.
+- The PPUs memory bus has 16-bit addresses and 16-bit words.
 - Some memory regions use physical word sizes smaller than 16-bits, so "unneeded" bits will be discarded by the PPU.
 - Apparent size means the amount of addresses in a given memory region.
 As